WrestleMania X8: Storylines

 Another major feud for WrestleMania X8 was the rivalry between The Undertaker and the WWF co-owner, Ric Flair.
-The feud started over The Undertaker's ambush on The Rock during the buildup to No Way Out, with Undertaker giving The Rock a chokeslam and a Tombstone Piledriver onto the roof of a limousine.
+The feud started over The Undertaker's ambush on The Rock during the buildup to No Way Out, with The Undertaker giving The Rock a chokeslam and a Tombstone Piledriver onto the roof of a limousine.
 Shortly afterward, Ric Flair openly spoke out against The Undertaker's actions.
-At the No Way Out event, Flair interfered with Undertaker's match against The Rock, finally hitting Undertaker with a lead pipe to aid The Rock in victory.
+At the No Way Out event, Flair interfered with The Undertaker's match against The Rock, finally hitting The Undertaker with a lead pipe to aid The Rock in victory.
 Enraged over this result, The Undertaker challenged Flair to a match at WrestleMania.
 Flair initially refused, stating that he was now an owner and no longer an active wrestler.
-However, Undertaker tried to convince Flair by attacking select members of Flair's friends and family.
+However, The Undertaker tried to convince Flair by attacking select members of Flair's friends and family.
 Following a match on the February 25 episode of Raw, Flair's close friend Arn Anderson was ambushed by The Undertaker while performing his road agent duties.
 The Undertaker continued to goad Flair the following week by attacking Flair's son David, threatening that the rest of Flair's children would soon follow.
 Upon this attack, Flair finally accepted the match on the March 7 episode of SmackDown!.
 Later that night, the two ended up brawling into the audience, resulting in Flair punching out a fan by accident.
-As a result, Flair was arrested much to Undertaker's delight.
+As a result, Flair was arrested much to The Undertaker's delight.
 On the March 11 episode of Raw, Flair's rival co-owner Mr. McMahon asked for an emergency board meeting with the WWF board of directors, citing that Flair's attack of a fan was unacceptable and that either he or Flair should have absolute authority and power over the company.
 With Flair still keen on taking on Undertaker at WrestleMania, CEO Linda McMahon had no choice but to give Vince total control over the company.
 Despite this, Linda also stated that the ownership situation would also be reviewed after WrestleMania with a final decision.
 To add further insult, Mr. McMahon booked David Flair in a match against The Undertaker on the March 14 episode of SmackDown!.
 The Undertaker almost gave David a Last Ride, but was stopped by Ric Flair, who saved his son with some steel chair shots.